MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Layers-Reference.md

 that is used to compute mean/variance statistics for use in inference
 * `initialScale`: initial value of scale parameter
 * `epsilon`: small value that gets added to the variance estimate when computing the inverse
 * `useCntkEngine`: if true, use CNTK's native implementation.
-If false, use CuDNN's implementation (GPU only).
+If false, use cuDNN's implementation (GPU only).

 `LayerNormalizationLayer`: